Representation theory of finite groups through (basic) algebraic geometry

-In order to completely decompose a ring $A$, one should find its primitive idempotent elements.
+In order to completely decompose a ring $A$, one should find its centrally primitive idempotent elements.
 And, as observed in Lemma \characterizationprimitive, it is enough to decompose its center $ZA$.
 In the case of $K(G)$, its center $ZK(G)$ is a commutative algebra which is {\it finite}, i.e. finite dimensional as a $K$-vector space.
 Of course, we could be sure that the decomposition is complete if the pieces are one-dimensional.
 This is exactly what we are going to prove.
 We first study the center.
+Before doing this, we will fix some notation that we will use throughout the paper:

+{\bf Notation.} We will write $P$ for the set of conjugacy classes of a finite group $G$.
+When $G=S_d$, we identify its set of conjugacy classes with the set $P_d$ of partitions of $d$.
+This is so because two elements of $S_d$ are in the same conjugacy class if and only if they both decompose into a product of disjoint cycles of the same lengths $\lambda_1\ge\dots\ge\lambda_r$ (we include here cycles of length one for fixed elements of the permutation), in which obviously $d=\lambda_1+\dots+\lambda_r$ (for example, $\lambda=(1,\dots,1)$ is the conjugacy class of the identity).
+We will write as $\lambda=(\lambda_1,\dots,\lambda_r)$ for such a partition.
+In analogy with this, we will typically use $\lambda$ to denote a conjugacy class of an arbitrary group $G$.
+We will also write $P'$ for the set of conjugacy classes different from the class of the unit element.

 \proclaim Proposition \propertiescenter.
 Let $G$ be a finite group and let $ZK(G)$ be the center of the group algebra $K(G)$.
 Then \item{(i)} For any $\alpha\in ZK(G)$ and any representation $V$, the left multiplication by $\alpha$ is a morphism of representations $\alpha\cdot:V\to V$. \item{(ii)} The center of $K(G)$ has, as a vector space, a basis consisting of the set of elements